 It’s about returning to who you are — in rhythm, in season, and on your own terms.

-If something in you is asking for structure around this work, this guide offers a simple returning practice you can use in any season.
+If something in you is asking for structure around this work, this guide offers a simple centering practice you can use in any season.

 Inside, you’ll be thoughtfully guided to: